 Consistent cycle-friendly design standards consistently applied: why wouldn’t you?

-The first of our headline recommendations relates to infrastructure, i.e. designing all roads, junctions, new developments and off-road facilities to consistent high standards of cycle-friendliness.
+The first of our headline recommendations relates to infrastructure: designing all roads, junctions, new developments and off-road facilities to consistent high standards of cycle friendliness.
 At present, the confusing plethora of often-contradictory design guidance is clearly failing to ensure safe and sensible designs.
-Too many cycle facilities in the UK are still worse than useless, or even downright dangerous.
-Frankly, the situation is a mess.

 The good news is that the Government has already commissioned a review of its current Cycling Infrastructure Design guidance (Local Transport Note LTN 2/08).
-Better still, they have engaged some really good consultants to work on it, namely WSP and Phil Jones Associates.
+Better still, it has engaged some really good consultants to work on it, namely WSP and Phil Jones Associates.